Maxim-Mazurok/google-api-typings-generator/gapi.client.marketingplatformadmin-v1alpha/readme.md

 await gapi.client.marketingplatformadmin.organizations.list({});

 /*
-Get the usage and billing data for properties within the organization for the specified month.
+Gets the usage and billing data for properties within the organization for the specified month.
 Per direct client org, user needs to be OrgAdmin/BillingAdmin on the organization in order to view the billing and usage data.
 Per sales partner client org, user needs to be OrgAdmin/BillingAdmin on the sales partner org in order to view the billing and usage data, or OrgAdmin/BillingAdmin on the sales partner client org in order to view the usage data only.
 */
 await gapi.client.marketingplatformadmin.organizations.reportPropertyUsage({
   organization: 'organization',